Yesterday was the only Christmas Eve I ever spent alone. Maybe I would not have enjoyed it had I not had options to be with friends.

 I like to eat fresh, home grown tomatoes.
 We used to grow them here.

+The last time was in 2004, with limited success.
 I had put a couple of plants in the ground, surrounded them with wire cages and they began to grow nicely.
 Then I left on a three week vacation leaving watering instructions with Michelle.
 Upon my return I had a tour of the yard, my plants had received good care in my absence.
 But the tomatoes just weren't growing.
 They were green scraggly twigs.

 Wouldn't you know it, Azi was sticking his head through the wire and pulling the green tomatoes off, and if a branch of plant came with it, so what.